jedidiah13/Textile/README.md

 	- Bootstrap is the frontend framework for this site, which works in with Django templates through this plugin.
 - django-admin-bootstrapped
 	- Makes the admin pages look really nice!
-- south
-	- Database migration tool.
-Not used anymore after we did some structural changes to the db and had to manually rebuild it.
 - django-endless-pagination
 	- Really great tool for splitting content up over multiple pages or use lazy loading and infinite scrolling.
 Not sure if anything on the site is using it right now, but it is worth looking into since it makes a typically tricky task very simple.
 - Pillow